R09722akaBennett/Side_Project/CustomerSegmentation-Using K-Means Clustering/read.md

 Women Shoes

 # Approach:
-1.RFM model
+1. RFM model
-2.K-means algorithm
+2. K-means algorithm
-3.Monpa
+3. Monpa

 # Summary:
 Customer segmentation models are often used for dividing a company’s clients into different user groups.
 Customers in each group display shared characteristics that distinguish them from other users.